BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ## HDL-only Setup
 _This isn't necessary if you did the IDE setup above._

-1. Make sure you have Python 3.7 (or later) installed.
+1. Make sure you are using Python 3.7 (or later).
 2. Install the needed dependencies.
    If using pip: `pip install protobuf kinparse Deprecated`